Employee Development Is What Drives Retention

 One of the most impactful managers I’ve ever had the pleasure of working alongside told me that I was going to be worth $25,000.00 more than when I started.
 A year in, that rang true and it has undoubtedly served as the catalyst to other great opportunities.
 I left because that manager had moved on and new leadership did not view employee development through the same lens.
 We spend so much of our time strategizing over talent attraction, how to properly position ourselves while competing with the bigger, the sexier, the strategically located.
 But how do we ensure that our current employees are feeling valued and confident about their long-term potential?
 So often our focus is set on competitors, the employers that are poaching our top talent and the allure certain locations hold over others.
 While this data is important, retention should be pursued with the same degree, if not more, of fervor.
 It costs far more to fill a position than it does to equip our team members with the tools they need to make an impact.

-There is a difference between a constant need for affirmation and productive course setting with constructive feedback.
+There is a difference between a constant need for affirmation and a productive course setting with constructive feedback.
 Employees feel most secure in their positions when leaders and cross-functional contacts provide insight into assignment based and/or overarching performance.
 Team members who are kept in the dark are shown to feel more insecure about their role and are unclear about expectations.
 Acknowledgement and response tends to lead a more stable path toward empowerment.

 There is a reason companies took pause to reevaluate their internship programs a few years back.
 Summer hires were once upon a time tasked with fetching coffee and making copies, holding little to no value for the enterprise as a whole.
 Someone along the way raised their hand and pointed out that this model was chock full of missed opportunities.
 The same expectation that we now hold our intern managers to should be applied company wide.
 “Busy work” can now be spotted from a cubicle away and aspiring professionals are no longer going to sit idle while spreadsheets fill their inbox.
 Even if it’s simply sitting in on an executive meeting or taking part in a strategy huddle, bringing your employees in on these initiatives will help broaden their business acumen while heightening their exposure.